javierospital/Military-Aid-and-Conflict-in-Ukraine/README.md

   <img src="Key Figures/Ukraine-FIgure-5.png" width="700"/>
 </p>

+## Conclusion

+Cumulative military aid to Ukraine is positively correlated with war-related fire activity, particularly in areas with good road access and around strategic resources.
+While this supports the idea that aid is partially realized as weapons, the strongest effects appear in Ukrainian-controlled territory—challenging initial expectations.
+We also find greater conflict intensity near valuable mineral deposits, possibly reflecting the presence of Russian forces.
+Overall, military aid may be an informative but imperfect—proxy for deployed firepower on the battlefield.

 ## Contents

 This repository includes: An  analysis script in R Markdown (Ukraine_Geospatial.Rmd) and its rendered output (Ukraine_Geospatial.html).
 The data files used in the analysis (data/ folder), including military aid, satellite fire data, geospatial shapefiles, and mineral resource maps.
 And the key visual figures illustrating the core findings of the project